Emergency Housing Director, Albuquerque Opportunity Center

 David Sisneros is a native to Albuquerque, New Mexico who is proud to call himself a ‘New Mexican’.
-Mr. Sisneros is Hispanic, with Native American roots and is ¼ Navajo Indian.
-He is married to a Pueblo Indian and has two beautiful children that call Albuquerque and Santo Domingo Pueblo – ‘home’.
+Mr. Sisneros is Hispanic, with Native American roots, and is ¼ Navajo Indian.
+He is married to a Pueblo Indian and has three beautiful children that call Albuquerque and Santo Domingo Pueblo – ‘home’.

 He joined Heading Home in 2008 as an Exit Planner, assisting Albuquerque Opportunity Center residents as they moved to permanent housing.
 Additionally, he was instrumental in developing the VetTRAN Program in 2008, a successful transitional housing program for Veterans experiencing homelessness.